Ace

 Bay Mini Mule ♦ DOB: 2019 ♦ Arrival: 2022

 Festus is a pint sized mini-mule who believes himself to be the biggest equine at the farm.
-He first came to Exodus two years ago for a quick stay as a fire evacuee.
-Of course, we all fell instantly in love with his tall ears, fluffy mane, and warm, mischievious eyes.
+He first came to Exodus as a fire evacuee in 2020 and we all remember falling instantly in love with his tall ears, fluffy mane, and warm, mischievous eyes.
 So when his owner reached out looking to rehome him, we couldn’t resist.
 We had no idea how much this pint-sized addition to our herd would teach us.

 Flash